-- 6. The legislature knew what it was doing, and intended the discriminatory result it achieved by cracking SD10's minority voters and submerging them in Anglo-controlled districts. - 7.
-In addition to engaging in intentional racial discrimination by dismantling SD10, the legislature has diluted the votes of Tarrant County's Black and Latino voters by failing to create a new majority Black/Latino coalition senate district in Tarrant County as Section 2 of the Voting Rights Act ("VRA") requires. - 8.
+- 6. The legislature knew what it was doing and intended the discriminatory result it achieved by cracking SD10's minority voters and submerging them in Anglo-controlled districts. - 7.
+This intent to discriminate and the discriminatory effects of Texas's enacted maps has not somehow dissipated by the ratification of these same maps during the 2023 legislative session.
+Indeed, the same challenged plans are still enacted and in effect today. - 8.
+In addition to engaging in intentional racial discrimination by dismantling SD10, the legislature has diluted the votes of Tarrant County's Black and Latino voters by failing to create a new majority Black/Latino coalition senate district in Tarrant County as Section 2 of the Voting Rights Act ("VRA") requires. - 9.
 Further, the legislature's congressional map, Plan C2193, does not reflect the vast population growth among minorities in Texas over the past decade.
 Texas's population rose by 4 million between 2010 and 2020, and 95% of that growth came from minority voters.
 Texas gained 2 additional congressional seats because of that growth in minority population.
-Yet instead of increasing the congressional districts in which minority voters can be expected to elect their candidates of choice, SB6 reduces the overall number of minority opportunity seats. - 9.
+Yet instead of increasing the congressional districts in which minority voters can be expected to elect their candidates of choice, Plan C2193 reduces the overall number of minority opportunity seats. - 10.
 This dilutes the voting strength of minority voters in violation of Section 2 of the Voting Rights Act.
-In particular, Black and Latino voters in Dallas/Fort-Worth have a right to an additional opportunity district, and Latino voters in the Houston area have a right to an additional opportunity district. - 10.
-The State House plan likewise dilutes minorities' voting strength.
+In particular, Latino voters in the Dallas/Fort Worth area have the right to an additional opportunity district.
+Alternatively, Black and Latino voters in Dallas/Fort-Worth have a right to an additional opportunity district.
+Moreover, Latino voters in the Houston area have a right to an additional opportunity district.

+11. The State House plan likewise dilutes minorities' voting strength.
 In Bell County, HD 54 and 55 are drawn in a manner that cracks the county's substantial minority population to ensure two districts where Anglo voters can elect their preferred candidates.
 Alternative district configurations are possible in which Black and Latino voters would constitute a majority of a district and would be able to elect their preferred candidates.
 And in Bexar County, HD118 was drawn in a manner that dilutes the ability of Latino voters to elect their candidates of choice.
 Alternative district configurations are possible in which Latino voters constitute an effective majority of the district and would be able to elect their preferred candidates.